 The standard dialysate temperature is usually set at 36.5°C in hemodialysis applications.
 Since this temperature is close to the patient's body temperature, it is ideal for preventing the patient from experiencing hypothermia while ensuring cardiovascular stability.
 In the literature, it is seen that changing the dialysate temperature, especially cold dialysis applications, is used in the management of nausea, the effect on vital signs, determining hemodialysis adequacy and common complications, and in the management of symptoms such as hypotension, cardiac stability, vascular stability, fatigue, and muscle cramps.
 However, no study has been found using cold dialysis in the management of fatigue that develops after dialysis.Therefore, the aim of this study is to examine the effect of cold dialysis application on post-dialysis fatigue in patients receiving hemodialysis treatment.

 The purpose of the study is to examine the effect of cold dialysis application on post-dialysis fatigue in patients receiving hemodialysis treatment.
-Research Hypothesis H1: Cold dialysis application reduces the level of post-dialysis fatigue.
-METHOD Research Design This study was designed as a single group pre-test-post-test experimental design.
+Research Hypothesis H1: Reduced dialysate temperature may improve post-dialysis fatigue without compromising thermal comfort METHOD Research Design This study was designed as a single group pre-test-post-test experimental design.

 Study Type